munishkhatri720/serverless-http-proxy/README.md

 ### Installation on AWS Lambda

-As AWS Lambda doesn't have any support for installing packages from a requiremnets.txt file so we need to zip the required packages with the code in file `lambda_artifacts.zip`
+As AWS Lambda doesn't have any support for installing packages from a requirements.txt file so we need to zip the required packages with the code in file `lambda_artifacts.zip`

 * Install the packages in a custom directroy so we can zip them later
 ```bash